agabor/docs/_includes/common/security.md

 ### Security Edge Cases

-There are some special classes in Parse that don't follow all of the same security rules as every other class.
+There are some special classes in MSG that don't follow all of the same security rules as every other class.
 Not all classes follow [Class-Level Permissions (CLPs)](#class-level-permissions) or [Access Control Lists (ACLs)](#object-level-access-control) exactly how they are defined, and here those exceptions are documented.
 Here "normal behavior" refers to CLPs and ACLs working normally, while any other special behaviors are described in the footnotes.

 ||`_User`|`_Installation`|
 | --- | --- |